geneontology/geneontology.github.io/_docs/go-annotations.md

 ### *enables*

-Links a gene product to a Molecular Function it executes.
+*enables* links a gene product to a Molecular Function it executes.

 ### *acts upstream of or within*

-Links a gene product and a Biological Process when the mechanism relating the gene product's activity to the Biological Process is not known.
+*acts upstream of or within* links a gene product and a Biological Process when the mechanism relating the gene product's activity to the Biological Process is not known.

 ### *located in*

-Links a gene product and the Cellular Component, specifically a cellular anatomical anatomy or virion component, in which a gene product has been detected.
+*located in* links a gene product and the Cellular Component, specifically a cellular anatomical anatomy or virion component, in which a gene product has been detected.

 ### *part of*

-Links a gene product and a protein-containing complex.
+*part of* links a gene product and a protein-containing complex.

+### *Colocalizes_with*
+*Colocalizes_with*  indicates a transient or peripheral association of the protein with an organelle or complex.
+For example, human microtubule depolymerase KIF2A is dynamically localized to spindle poles, regulating the degradation of microtubule during mitotic progression.
+Therefore [KIF2A](http://www.uniprot.org/uniprot/O00139){:target="blank"} ia annotated to [GO:0000922: spindle pole](https://amigo.geneontology.org/amigo/term/GO:0000922){:target="blank"} using the *colocalizes_with* qualifier, based on [PMID:18411309](https://www.ncbi.nlm.nih.gov/pubmed/18411309){:target="blank"}.

 <!-- ????-->
 ## Annotation extensions